PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 : I was torn about this at first.
 Eventually, I decided that there might be aspects of layout design that are adversely affected by using SceneBuilder to create the FXML file.
 It might be obvious, when hand-coding, that the same look and feel can be achieved through a better design.
 I have chosen to implement these improvements as these are generally problems that wouldn't arise coding the layout by hand.

-This shows that the impact of hand-coding goes beyond being simply a matter of clarity and maintainability, but also affects the application design.
+{% include notice type="primary" content = "This shows that the impact of hand-coding goes beyond being simply a matter of clarity and maintainability, but also affects the application design." %}
-{: .notice--primary}

 Implementing a Framework

-: The orginal design, like many designs, has too much functionality in the FXML Controller.
+: The orginal design, like most FXML implementations, has too much functionality in the FXML Controller.
 This is probably through the misplaced belief that the FXML Controller acts as an MVC Controller.
 In order to understand how a hand-coded layout is better in this respect, a MVCI framework has been applied.
-This results in the creation of a Presentation Model, and moving all of the application logic into the Interactor.
+This results in the creation of a Presentation Model, and moving all of the application logic found in the FXML Controller into the Interactor.

 Changing to a Reactive Design